Uniqueness and long time asymptotics for the parabolic-parabolic Keller-Segel equation: Nonlinear exponential stability of self-similar solutions

 Define the space \beqn Z := Z_1 \times Z_2, \quad Z_1 := H^1_k \cap L^2_{k,0} \cap L^2_{rad} , \quad Z_2 := H^2 \cap L^2_{rad}, \eeqn associated to the norm \beqn \| (f,u) \|_{Z}^2 := \| (f,u) \|_{Y}^2+ \| \nabla^2 u \|_{L^2}^2. \eeqn

-We shall prove that the same linear stability estimate in $X$ established in Theorem~\ref{theo:S_Lambda} also holds in $Z$, as stated in the following result. \begin{prop} There exists $\eps^* >0$ such that there holds in $Z$
+We shall prove that the same linear stability estimate in $X$ established in Theorem~\ref{theo:S_Lambda} also holds in $Z$, as stated in the following result. \begin{prop} Let $a^* > -1/2$ be fixed.
+There exists $\eps^* >0$ such that there holds in $Z$

-As a consequence we have
+As a consequence, we have

 \end{prop}

 Before proving Proposition \ref{prop:stabZ}, we state and prove an auxiliary technical result.

 \begin{lem} (1) $\AA \in \BBB(Z)$.